sworupkhadka/Python/day 5/readme.md

 Summing Values
 Using sum()

-The built-in sum() adds up all numbers in a list:
+The built-in sum() function adds up all numbers in a list:

 students_score = [100, 50, 100, 120]

 total_score = sum(students_score)
 print(total_score)